jurej/Yoo_ProjectChangeLog4Su/README.md

 - 📝 **Automatic Change Prompts** - Dialog appears automatically after each save
 - 👤 **User Tracking** - Logs username with each commit for multi-user projects
 - ⏰ **Timestamped Entries** - Every change is recorded with date and time
+- 🚀 **Push to Master** - Save working versions to a master file (like git push) for Layout compatibility
+- ⚙️ **Settings Dialog** - Configure master file path and preferences
 - 📖 **Change Log Viewer** - View and edit your entire project history
 - 💾 **Persistent Storage** - Logs saved as `.txt` files alongside your `.skp` files
 - ✏️ **Editable History** - Modify past entries through the built-in viewer